stephen29xie/tweet-streaming-data-pipeline/README.md

 ![alt text](images/sample_tweet.png)

 # Usage:
-All configuration values needed to be input by the user are in **src/main/resources/application.conf**
+All configuration values are in **application/src/main/resources/application.conf**

-I will not go into details for server setups and configurations.
-Please refer to the official docs.

 1.
-Set up an Apache Zookeeper server and an Apache Kafka server.
-Kafka uses Zookeeper so it must be properly configured to connect to eachother.

-Create a topic in Kafka.

-Set the BOOTSTRAP_SERVERS to be the comma seperated address(es) of your kafka brokers.
-Set the TOPIC to the topic you created
+Set the TOPIC to whatever you want to call it.
+Do not change BOOTSTRAP_SERVERS as it is already configured to connect to the Docker container that runs Kafka.
 ```
 kafka {
-	BOOTSTRAP_SERVERS = "localhost:9092"
+	BOOTSTRAP_SERVERS = "kafka:9092"
 	TOPIC = "topicname"
 }
 ```